 Knowing the etiquette of kissing in various countries is very important.
-Some countries are very demonstrative and others are not.
-Kissing is a sign of many things from a greeting, to appreciation, to acknowledgment of another.
+Some countries are very demonstrative, and others are not.
+Kissing is a sign of many things from a greeting, to appreciation, to an acknowledgment of another.

-Gordon and I are pretty affectionate and often have to be careful about holding hands and other displays of affection.
-A few weeks ago Gordon gave me “the look” in Dubai when I went to kiss him.
+Gordon and I are pretty affectionate and often have to be careful about holding hands and other public displays of affection.
+Gordon has to give me “the look” in Dubai if I look like I might make a move on him.
 So in Dubai, keep your hands and lips to yourself.

-Australia is very multicultural and many of my friends are from all over the world, so being thorough and scientific I contacted them and asked them what was particular to their culture.
+Australia is very multicultural, and many of my friends are from different ethic backgrounds, so being thorough and scientific, I contacted them and asked them what was particular about kissing in their culture.

 So it is timely to remember the way to kiss when it is needed on your travels.

 - 1 Your guide to Kissing around the world

 - 1.3 Kissing in Germany

 - 1.6 Kissing in New Zealand and many Polynesian Islands like Samoa and Tonga